Paulingite: Physical, crystallographic information and structure

 Paulingite is a perfect clear rhombic dodecahedron of 0.1 to 1.0 mm in diameter.
 Their attachment to vesicles causes a hemispherical shape exhibiting 5 to 6 planes of dodecahedral planes.
 In the vesicular walls, they appear to be dark brown to black.
 They are actually clear and colorless due to clarity and their attachment to the vesicular wall.
 The crystal faces are smooth and planar and have a bright vitreous luster.
 The crystals have no cleavage.
 Under a binocular microscope, it resembles chips of ice.
 Lamellae seen optically may indicate twinning.
 They have a conchoidal fracture.
 It has a white streak.
 Rhombic dodecahedron is the dominant crystal form for paulingite.
 The hardness of paulingite is 5.
 The size of the paulingite unit cell is outstanding because it is the largest inorganic compounds exceeding most complex, intermetallic compounds.
 The measured density is 2.085 g/cm3 and calculated density is 2.10 g/cm3.
 The figure below shows the dodecahedron shape of paulingite mineral.

 Viewing under a petrographic microscope, the crystals contains a scattering of minute bubble-like inclusions.
 Paulingite is mostly isotropic and in extreme cases that faint, isolated, fuzzy and weak birefringent twinning which is a determining factor for differentiating paulingite from analcite (NaAlSi2O6·H2O).
 The refractive index at 230 in sodium vapor light by immersion method is 1.473.
-Single crystal diffraction study provides information that paulingite is cubic and the cubic length of a0= 35.10 Å. It was determined from rotation photograph using copper Ka radiation, nickel filtered, with the film in self-calibrating arrangement.
+Single crystal diffraction study provides information that paulingite is cubic and the cubic length of a0 = 35.10 Å. It was determined from rotation photograph using copper Ka radiation, nickel filtered, with the film in self-calibrating arrangement.
 The reflections were indexed with the help of a zero-layer Weissenberg photograph.
-Reflections of the type hkl for l=0 to l=12 have been examined with equi-inclination weissenberg photographs, and only reflections having h+k+l even are observed, indicating a body-centered lattice.
+Reflections of the type hkl for l = 0 to l = 12 have been examined with equi-inclination weissenberg photographs, and only reflections having h+k+l even are observed, indicating a body-centered lattice.
 The crystal system is isometric.
 The space group of the paulingite is Im3m and the point group is 4/m3 2/m (Kamb and Oke 1960).

 Geologic occurrence

 Paulingite is usually found in vesicles of basalt flows.
 Because of its rarity, certain chemical factors have to be considered for its formation.
-The exchangeable cations don't control the formation of paulingite because variations of localities have different percentages to elements e.g. Riggins zeolites are K rich while Chase Creek is Barium rich.
-Also the Si/Al ratio doesn't control the formation because the ratio is controlled by the pH of the solution.
+The exchangeable cations do not control the formation of paulingite because variations of localities have different percentages to elements; e.g. Riggins zeolites are K rich while Chase Creek is Barium rich.
+The Si/Al ratio does not control the formation because the ratio is controlled by the pH of the solution.
 They may have formed around hydrated or partially hydrated alkali and alkaline earth cations which act as a template.
 Relatively low-saline solutions promote paulingite framework.
 So it occurs in sub-alkaline rocks.
 There are following localities where paulingite are also found which include Riggins in Idaho country, Ritter in Grant county and Chase creek in British Columbia.
 In Europe, Paulingite was found among zeolites of the Giants Causeway in Ireland and two zeolite localities near Howeneeg and Vogelsberg (Tscherinch and Wise, 1982).